 Funerary Monument of Alano Coetivy of Taillebour

-Across from the pillar, in a funerary chapel now used as a bookshop, is a beautiful monument to Alano Coetivy of Taillebour, titular cardinal of Santa Prassede from 1448-74.
+Across from the pillar, in a chapel now used as a bookshop, is a beautiful funerary monument to Alano Coetivy of Taillebour, titular cardinal of Santa Prassede from 1448-74.
 The cardinal lies asleep on his sarcophagus, while in the background we see, sculpted in high-relief, St Peter and St Paul.
 In the foreground, standing in small niches to either side, are St Praxedes and St Pudentiana.
 The work has been attributed to Andrea Bregno (1418-1506), the great Renaissance sculptor.

 Tomb of Cardinal Pantaleone Anchier de Troyes